$51.17-$63.40 hourly / $8,869.92-$10,988.28 monthly / $106,439.04-$131,859.36 annual

-Designs and implements a comprehensive service desk program to support all technologies and applications supported by the District and its colleges; oversees daily service desk staff and operational workflow to ensure quality technical support and a positive customer experience for users with diverse business and technical needs and technical competencies.
+Plans, organizes, and manages the operations of the District's central technology service desk center related to the designs and implementation of a comprehensive service desk program to support all technologies and applications supported by the District and its colleges; oversees daily technology service desk center staff and operational workflow to ensure quality technical support and a positive customer experience for users with diverse business and technical needs and technical competencies.

-Develops, implements, and manages strategies, policies, standards, processes, and systems necessary to support a 24/7 service desk operation to support all technologies and applications throughout the District.
+Develops, implements, and manages strategies, policies, standards, processes, and systems necessary to support the centralized operations of a 24/7 technology service desk center to support all technologies and applications throughout the District.

 Plans, organizes, assigns, and evaluates the activities of technology service desk staff to ensure client support requests are resolved in accordance with established service level and processes are consistently executed.